 The bar chart and the average annual total return table below illustrate the risks and volatility of an investment in the Fund.
 The bar chart shows changes in the Fund's performance from calendar year to calendar year for Institutional Shares.
-The table shows how the Fund's average annual total returns for one, five and ten years, both before and after taxes, compare with those of the Russell Midcap Value Index and the Russell Midcap Index, two broad based measures of market performance.
+The table shows how the Fund's average annual total returns for one, five and ten years, both before and after taxes, compare with those of the Russell 3000 Total Return Index and the Russell Midcap Value Total Return Index.
+The Russell 3000 Total Return Index is a broad-based measures of market performance.
+The Russell Midcap Value Total Return Index shows how the Fund's performance compared with the returns of another index that has characteristics relevant to the Fund's investment strategies.
 The Fund makes updated performance information available at the Fund's website, www.crmfunds.com/funds-overview/performance, or at the following telephone number: 800-CRM-2883.
 The Fund's past performance, both before and after taxes, does not necessarily indicate how the Fund will perform in the future.